base48/revbank/README.md

 - [statiegeld\_tokens](plugins/statiegeld_tokens.pod)
 - [vat](plugins/vat.pod)

-> Note: internal links between POD files are all broken in GitHub's rendering,
+> Note: Codeberg doesn't render POD.
+For now, the best way to read the
-> because GitHub wrongly assumes that every Perl package lives on CPAN.
+> documentation is to use the `perldoc` utility on a local .pod file.